DerGuru/The-Resonant/New Chapters/Part2/P2-01_Kettle_Lessons.md

 "Language," Milo muttered, grinning.

-"She just—the bottle just—" Lina held it at arm's length, then brought it closer.
+"She just - the bottle just - " Lina held it at arm's length, then brought it closer.
 "Can you hear me?"

 "Yes," the bottle said.
 "Though I am reading your resonance more than your words.
 Your emotional state is clear.
 Skeptical but curious.
 Protective of Jason."